SetVenue Cookie Policy

 gcal_oauth_state | Carries the CSRF-defense state value during the Google Calendar OAuth handshake (Hosts connecting calendar). | SetVenue (app/api/auth/google-calendar/start/route.ts) | First-party | ~10 minutes (single handshake) | HttpOnly, SameSite=Lax, Secure, Path=/api/auth/google-calendar | Strictly necessary (transient OAuth security) |

-gcal_writeback_state | CSRF-defense state value during the Google Calendar writeback OAuth handshake. | SetVenue (app/api/auth/google-calendar-writeback/start/route.ts) | First-party | ~10 minutes (single handshake) | HttpOnly, SameSite=Lax, Secure | Strictly necessary (transient OAuth security) |
+gcal_writeback_state | CSRF-defense state value during the Google Calendar writeback OAuth handshake. | SetVenue (app/api/auth/google-calendar-writeback/start/route.ts) | First-party | ~10 minutes (single handshake) | HttpOnly, SameSite=Lax, Secure, path-scoped to the writeback OAuth route | Strictly necessary (transient OAuth security) |

-mscal_oauth_state | CSRF-defense state value during the Microsoft Calendar OAuth handshake. | SetVenue (app/api/auth/microsoft-calendar/start/route.ts) | First-party | ~10 minutes (single handshake) | HttpOnly, SameSite=Lax, Secure | Strictly necessary (transient OAuth security) |
+mscal_oauth_state | CSRF-defense state value during the Microsoft Calendar OAuth handshake. | SetVenue (app/api/auth/microsoft-calendar/start/route.ts) | First-party | ~10 minutes (single handshake) | HttpOnly, SameSite=Lax, Secure, path-scoped to the Microsoft OAuth route | Strictly necessary (transient OAuth security) |

 3. Third-Party Services